ayshaax/reproducible_research/README.md

 ### 4. Create a dev branch to work on the repo

-It is a good idea to work on a development branch of the forked repository when we start making our own changes.
+It is a good idea to work on a development branch when we start making our own changes.

 In this way, we will only update the `main` branch once we are confident with our progress on the development branch.